The best preparation for tomorrow is doing your best today – H.Jackson Brown

 At this point, we focus on covering NEET syllabus, which naturally comes from picking chapters and revising from them.
 But here is the catch.
-This time, we make note of all topics/concepts from a chapter and look for NEET questions from that particular concept from all sources – mock tests, question papers, online modules, exemplars and so on.
+This time, we make note of all topics/concepts from a chapter and look for NEET questions from that particular concept from all sources – mock tests, question papers, online modules, exemplars, and so on.
 This way we cover all possible questions on a concept that brings us to the completion of that chapter.
 If you revise this way, there is no way you can miss out on anything important.

 Once that is checked on the list, you can randomly pick mock tests and try solving at least one mock paper every day, without fail.
 This should happen under an ideal exam scenario, with 3 hours and 20 minutes duration, 200 questions, out of which 180 must be answered, abiding by the NEET exam pattern, marking answers on an OMR sheet (samples available online).
 Following this is a sure-shot way to make you feel 100% confident on the exam day.
 When revising this way, make sure you split 3 hours suitably for Physics (45 questions), Chemistry (45 questions), and Biology sections (90 questions).

 To summarize, revisions can be carried out at different levels: